These exceptional artists are featured performs, mentors, and artistic collaborators in Chicago Folklore Ensemble’s works.

-Lucia Thomas (violin) is an artistic organizer, writer, singer, banjo player, songwriter, and classically trained violinist who studied at the Lamont School of Music and plays many styles.
+Lucia Thomas (violin, oud, banjo) is an artistic organizer, writer, singer, banjo player, songwriter, and classically trained violinist who studied at the Lamont School of Music and plays many styles.
 In addition to playing professionally in many bands in Chicago, she is also the fiddler for international touring band Mojo and the Bayou Gypsies and sings music from the Republic of Georgia with Alioni ensemble.
 Lucia seeks to build bridges across communities through music, dance, and song, bringing people together in celebration of music, culture, and diversity.
 She volunteers for the Interfaith Committee on Detained Immigrants.

 Robert Fisher (viola) attended Illinois State University, New England Conservatory of Music, and Northwestern University.
 He is a member of the Chicago Sinfonietta and the Joffrey Ballet Pit Orchestra.
 He started and teaches a successful violin program at the McDade Classical School for kindergarten to 6th grade.
 He also teaches at Lane Tech College Prep High School.
 Mr. Fisher is a connoisseur of new music, having over 11 pieces written for him in his personal library.
 He has given solo world premiere performances at New England Conservatory, Berklee College of Music, Illinois State University, and at every major university in the Chicago area.
 Mr. Fisher is an authority on African American Music and Musicians and has given clinics and performance in Illinois, Arkansas and Mississippi.